 What to do with Acrylic Texture?

-Acrylic gel medium creates really cool effects that would be difficult to make by using just the acrylic paint.
-Here are few ways to use them:
+Acrylic gel medium creates really cool effects that would be difficult to make using just the acrylic paint.
+Here are a few ways to use them:

 - Create peaks and valleys with impasto effects

 - Sculpt the acrylic gel before it has dried on the canvas